crweaver225/Portfolio-CW/content/about/index.md

 **Live**: Yorkville, IL
 **Family**: Husband and father of two
 **Religion**: Christian
-**Hobby**: I enjoy reading and writing about philosophy.
+**Hobbies**: I enjoy reading and writing about philosophy.
 I like thinking about the implications of epistomology on politics, ethics, and the nature of the universe.
 I consider myself a Kantian in the tradition of Ludwig von Mises and Hans-Hermann Hoppe.

+I also love hiking and live outdoor music.

 ## My Experience